 In the meantime, heat up your olive oil and garlic in a frying pan and add the red pepper flakes.
 Saute on low until the garlic is fork tender and add in the spinach and cook until the spinach is wilted but still bright green.

 Preheat your oven to 375°.

-Top each stack with a little bit more sauce, grated cheese and mozzarella.
+Top each stack with a little bit more sauce and mozzarella.
 Cover with aluminum foil and put in the oven for 15 minutes.
 Remove the aluminum foil and let them cook for another 10 minutes.
 Serve.